E-raamatute metaandmete muutmine¶

 Tavalisel metaandmete muutmise dialoogiaknal on ka nupud Järgmine ja Eelmine , mida saad kasutada mitme raamatu metaandmete muutmiseks üksteise järel.

-The Bulk metadata edit dialog allows you to perform arbitrarily powerful search and replace operations on the selected books.
+The Edit metadata for many books dialog allows you to perform arbitrarily powerful search and replace operations on the selected books.
 By default it uses a simple text search and replace, but it also support regular expressions.
 For more on regular expressions, see Kogu teave calibres regulaaravaldiste kasutamise kohta.

 If the field you are searching on is a multiple field like tags, then each tag is treated separately.
 For example, if your tags contain Horror, Scary, the search expression r, will not match anything because the expression will first be applied to Horror and then to Scary.